akhilraj6522/object-blurring-using-Mask-RCNN/README.md

 ![](samples/video_out.gif )

-For better out put, this model can be trained with custom dataset.
+For better output, this model can be trained with custom dataset.